Higher living costs, fees force many Egyptians to drop haj plans

 Unlike the last two years, when all those who signed up for the haj made the journey to Mecca, state news agency MENA quoted Parliamentary Affairs Minister Omar Marwan as saying only 64,000 of Egypt’s 80,000 haj quota would now make the pilgrimage - a drop of 20 percent.
 Last year 80,000 Egyptians went on the haj.

-Officials at Cairo airport said several flights to Saudi Arabia’s Jeddah airport ahead of the pilgrimage, which starts next week, culminating in the Eid al-Adha feast, had been cancelled.
+Officials at Cairo airport said several flights to Saudi Arabia’s Jeddah airport ahead of the pilgrimage, which starts next week, culminating in the Eid al-Adha feast, had been canceled.

 “No one can fork out enough for religious obligations.
 How can I undertake the haj when I can barely afford to run a household?”
 Aouni said.

-“Before 2010, five or six of my neighbours would go each year.
-Now, it’s one person from the neighbourhood every three or four years.”
+“Before 2010, five or six of my neighbors would go each year.
+Now, it’s one person from the neighborhood every three or four years.”

 Ahmed Ibrahim, a tourism ministry official who works on its haj committee, said the number of Egyptians performing the umrah, which can be done at any time of the year, had dropped by almost 50 percent in 2018 from last year.